 Training and Research

-I wanted to learn more, and went to Rishikesh where I did another yoga teachers training with shivayogapeeth.
-The main teacher there liked me and the way I taught, so he hired me to teach drop-in style classes, and to teach in the next teachers trainings.
+I wanted to learn more and went to Rishikesh where I did another yoga teacher’s training with shivayogapeeth.
+The main teacher there liked me and the way I taught, so he hired me to teach drop-in style classes, and to teach in the next teacher’s training.

 I carried on teaching and learning for two months and then went to Mysore to learn Ashtanga Vinyasa Yoga from the ‘source’.
 I practiced daily for six months with Ajay Kumar, and learned about the Mysore style of classes.

 After learning so much about the body, I wanted to stay with my parents and try to help them.
 I made a sequence of modified postures for my Dad, and his condition started improving, his excess blood sugar level also came down.
-After some time he was able to learn Surya Namaskar-A doing about 30 to 40 everyday along with other postures.
-His health improved in all areas (no more incontinence, better digestion etc.), he became more confident and motivated, and re learnt to walk with the help of a stick.
+After some time he was able to learn Surya Namaskar-A doing about 30 to 40 every day along with other postures.
+His health improved in all areas (no more incontinence, better digestion, etc.), he became more confident and motivated and re-learned to walk with the help of a stick.

-After this I stayed with each of my sisters in turn, to teach them yoga (one is now also teaching yoga).
+After this I stayed with each of my sisters in turn, to teach them yoga.
 This change in the family gave them confidence in me, and what I had chosen to do with my life (I had to convince them a lot when I was leaving my ‘comfortable’ job).

 Then I started working in Goa in a Yoga Teacher Training School.
-I was the lead instructor, and spent my time researching my own practice, and working out the best ways to share my knowledge with people.
+I was the lead instructor and spent my time researching my own practice and working out the best ways to share my knowledge with people.
 The more I taught the more ideas came.
-I have continued teaching ever since and have given teachers training to over 200 students now.
+I have continued teaching ever since and have given teachers training to over 400 students now.

 “True knowledge flows while sharing”